itskofi/SpotifyTrackID_Playlist/README.md

 # SpotifyTrackID_Playlist
-This program adds songs to your existing Spotify Playlist, all you need is the Track ID of the song
+This program adds songs to your existing Spotify playlist, all you need is the track id of the song